 The Clinical Psychology Ph.D.
 Program

 The Clinical Ph.D.
-Concentration entails eighty nine credits of required and elective graduate courses, successful completion of the comprehensive exams, the completion of a one-year pre-doctoral internship, and the successful defense of a dissertation.
-Only full-time students are accepted into the program.
+Program entails eighty nine credits of required and elective graduate courses, successful completion of the comprehensive exams, the completion of a one-year pre-doctoral internship, and the successful defense of a dissertation.

 Students are required to complete a one-year pre-doctoral internship as part of the requirement for the Ph.D. in clinical psychology.
 Applications for internships are typically submitted during the fourth year of Ph.D. studies, with the internships commencing in the following summer.
 Although some internships are available locally, most students travel elsewhere for their internships.